nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/data-structures-and-algorithms/cc-09/README.md

 ## Specifications

 -   Read all of these instructions carefully.
 Name things exactly as described.
--   Do all your work in a public repository (matching the example provided by your instructor) called `data-structures-and-algorithms`, with a well-formatted, detailed top-level README.md
+-   Do all your work in a public repository called `data-structures-and-algorithms`, with a well-formatted, detailed top-level `README.md`
+    -   Your top-level README should contain a "Table of Contents" navigation to all of your challenges and implementations so far.
+(Don't forget to update it!)
 -   Create a branch in your repository called `stack-and-queue`
--   On your branch, create...
-    -   _C#_: Create a new console app named `StacksAndQueues`.
-    -   _JavaScript_: a folder named `stacksAndQueues` which contains a file called `stacks-and-queues.js`
+-   On your branch, create a folder named `stacksAndQueues` which contains a file called `stacks-and-queues.js`
-    -   _Python_: a folder named `stacks_and_queues` which contains a file called `stacks_and_queues.py`
-    -   _Java_: a package named `stacksandqueues` which contains files called `Stack.java`, `Queue.java`, and `Node.java`.
 -   Include any language-specific configuration files required for this challenge to become an individual component, module, library, etc.
     -   _NOTE: You can find an example of this configuration for your course in your class lecture repository._

 ## Features

--   Create a `Node` class that has properties for the value stored in the Node, and a pointer to the next node.
+-   Create a `Node` class that has properties for the `value` stored in the Node, and a pointer to the `next` node.
--   Create a `Stack` class that has a top property.
+-   Create a `Stack` class that has a `top` property.
 It creates an empty Stack when instantiated.

-    -   This object should be aware of a default empty value assigned to `top` when the stack is created.
+    -   This object should be aware of a default empty `value` assigned to `top` when the stack is created.
-    -   Define a method called `push` which takes any value as an argument and adds a new node with that value to the `top` of the stack with an O(1) Time performance.
+    -   Define a method called `push` which takes any `value` as an argument and adds a new Node with that `value` to the `top` of the stack with an `O(1)` time performance.
-    -   Define a method called `pop` that does not take any argument, removes the node from the top of the stack, and returns the node's value.
+    -   Define a method called `pop` that does not take any arguments and removes the Node from the `top` of the stack, and returns that popped Node's `value`.
-    -   Define a method called `peek` that does not take an argument and returns the value of the node located on top of the stack, without removing it from the stack.
+    -   Define a method called `peek` that does not take an argument and returns the `value` of the node located on `top` of the stack, without removing it from the stack.

--   Create a `Queue` class that has a front property.
+-   Create a `Queue` class that has a `front` property.
 It creates an empty Queue when instantiated.

-    -   This object should be aware of a default empty value assigned to `front` when the queue is created.
+    -   This object should be aware of a default empty `value` assigned to `front` when the queue is created.
-    -   Define a method called `enqueue` which takes any value as an argument and adds a new node with that value to the back of the queue with an O(1) Time performance.
+    -   Define a method called `enqueue` which takes any `value` as an argument and adds a new Node with that `value` to the `rear` of the queue with an `O(1)` time performance.
-    -   Define a method called `dequeue` that does not take any argument, removes the node from the front of the queue, and returns the node's value.
+    -   Define a method called `dequeue` that does not take any arguments and removes the Node from the front of the queue, and returns the Node's `value`.
-    -   Define a method called `peek` that does not take an argument and returns the value of the node located in the front of the queue, without removing it from the queue.
+    -   Define a method called `peek` that does not take any arguments and returns the `value` of the Node located in the `front` of the queue, without removing it from the queue.

--   Any exceptions or errors that come from your code should be semantic, capturable errors.
-For example, rather than a default error thrown by your language, your code should raise/throw a custom, semantic error that describes what went wrong in calling the methods you wrote for this lab.
+-   Any exceptions or errors that come from your code should be handled or captured errors.
+For example, rather than a default error thrown, your code should raise/throw a custom, semantic error that describes what went wrong in calling the methods you wrote for this lab.
 -   Be sure to follow your languages best practices for naming conventions.

-You have access to the Node class and all the properties on the Linked List class.
+You have access to the `Node` class and all the properties on the `LinkedList` class.

 ## Structure and Testing

-Utilize the Single-responsibility principle: any methods you write should be clean, reusable, abstract component parts to the whole challenge.
+Utilize the [Single-Responsibility Principle](https://deviq.com/single-responsibility-principle/): any methods you write should be clean, reusable, abstract component parts to the whole challenge.
 You will be given feedback and marked down if you attempt to define a large, complex algorithm in one function definition.

 Write tests to prove the following functionality: